vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - As a user I can transfer funds from a general account I control to an other party's general account.
 Such transfer can be immediate or delayed. (<a name="0057-TRAN-001" href="#0057-TRAN-001">0057-TRAN-001</a>)
 - As a user I **cannot** transfer funds from a general account I control to reward account with a one-off transfer. (<a name="0057-TRAN-002" href="#0057-TRAN-002">0057-TRAN-002</a>)
 - As a user I can transfer funds from a general account I control to a locked_for_staking.
-Such transfer can be immediate or delayed.
-This functionality is currently not implemented (so don't try to test) (<a name="0057-PALAZZO-003" href="#0057-PALAZZO-003">0057-PALAZZO-003</a>).
+Such transfer can be immediate or delayed. (<a name="0057-TRAN-003" href="#0057-TRAN-003">0057-TRAN-003</a>).
-- As a user I can transfer funds from a locked_from_staking account under my control to any party's general_account.
-Such transfer can be immediate or delayed.
-This functionality is currently not implemented (so don't try to test) (<a name="0057-PALAZZO-004" href="#0057-PALAZZO-004">0057-PALAZZO-004</a>)
+- As a user I can transfer funds from a locked_from_staking account under my control to any party's general account.
+Such transfer can be immediate or delayed.  (<a name="0057-TRAN-004" href="#0057-TRAN-004">0057-TRAN-004</a>)
 - As a user I cannot transfer funds from accounts that I do not control. (<a name="0057-TRAN-005" href="#0057-TRAN-005">0057-TRAN-005</a>)
 - As a user I cannot transfer funds from accounts I own but from the type is not supported:
   - for accounts created in a futures market, bond and margin (<a name="0057-TRAN-006" href="#0057-TRAN-006">0057-TRAN-006</a>)